resuly/resuly.github.io/_posts/2018-05-18-3d-convolutional-networks-for-traffic-forecasting.markdown

 The model has three 3D convolutional layers and the flatten layer combines the external data like weather and holidays.

 ## Experiments
-I used Pytoch this time.
+I used Pytorch this time.
 The windows version just came out last month.
 It provides a lot of API and very easy to build a custom model structure.
 The author of ST-ResNet has opened his code, so we can reuse the dataset from Github.

 To get the best kernel size, we take different combinations for training test.
 It turns out that 3*3*3 is also the optimal option for transportation data just like other papers have pointed out in some behavior detection tasks.